kaiosilveira/refactoring/README.md

 ### Development environment

-To speed things up a bit and making use of one of GitHub's most useful features implemented in recent times, I developed **[a template repository](https://github.com/kaiosilveira/refactoring-catalog-template)** that sets up most of the boilerplate code and documentation needed to proper implement each refactoring.
-This strategy was a big time saver and helped me move quickly and efficiently through the several refactorings.
+To speed things up a bit and make use of one of GitHub's most useful features implemented in recent times, I developed **[a template repository](https://github.com/kaiosilveira/refactoring-catalog-template)** that sets up most of the boilerplate code and documentation needed to properly implement each refactoring.
+This strategy was a big time saver and helped me move quickly and efficiently through several refactorings.

 ### Programming language

 The chosen programming language for implementing all patterns is Javascript on top of NodeJS.
-This matches to what Fowler brings in the second edition of his book.
+This matches what Fowler brings in the second edition of his book.
 To reduce boilerplate and focus on the refactoring explanation, all the repositories have roughly the same structure, with minimum external dependencies (only `jest` in most cases) and no transpilation / build step.

 ### Continuous integration